SparxTeam/wp_pay_direct/README.md

 ==Warning==

-This plugin is still in development phase and not tested properly, please avoit using it until we confirm.
+This plugin is still in development phase and not tested properly, please avoid using it until we confirm.